liannfinlayson26/Beginner_Projects/README.md

 **1.**

 **9. Blind Auction Program:**
-#\n Key learnings:
-#\n How to apply the knowledge of dictionaries to create a program that allowed us to input several information
+* Key learnings:How to apply the knowledge of dictionaries to create a program that allowed us to input several information
-#\n Difficulties:
-#\n The used of a while loop
+Difficulties: The used of a while loop